uladzislau21/PluginPEIMAN2/README.md

-# PEIMAN2plugin
+# PluginPEIMAN2
-Repository for PEIMAN2 plugin development for Perseus proteomics software
+Repository for the development of PEIMAN2 plugin for Perseus proteomics software

+The main repository of the PEIMAN2 R-package: https://github.com/pnickchi/PEIMAN2